Birmingham International railway station: History

-In 2016, it was proposed to rename it to Birmingham Airport & NEC, due to the airport's name change and the near presence of the National Exhibition Centre.
+In 2016, it was proposed to rename it to Birmingham Airport & NEC, due to the airport's name change and its presence near to the National Exhibition Centre.

 Services

-The station is managed by Avanti West Coast and is also served by CrossCountry, Transport for Wales and West Midlands Trains.
-It has five platforms, consisting of two islands and one side platform numbered 1-5 from south to north.
+It has five platforms, consisting of two islands and one side platform numbered 1–5 from south to north.

-The basic off-peak service is as follows:
+The station is served by four train operating companies, with the following basic Monday to Saturday off-peak service in trains per hour/day.